Prince-Csaba/Prince-Csaba/README.md

   <!-- - 😄 Pronouns: ... -->
 - 💬 Ask me about board game rules / the last book I read.
 - 📫 How to reach me: <bolyaicsaba@gmail.com>
-- ⚡ Fun fact: first thing i do at the morning is reading a book.
+- ⚡ Fun fact: first thing i do at the morning is reading a book, or practice at [Exercism.org](https://exercism.org/profiles/Prince-Csaba)

 ### Connect with me: